lorensen/VTKExamples/src/Java/GeometricObjects/Line.md

+### Description

 The line is a primary one-dimensional cell.
 It is defined by two points.
 The direction along the line is from the first point to the second point.

-Author: Bharatesh Chakravarthi
-Affiliation: VE Lab, Chung Ang University, Seoul, South Korea.